Martha Van Rensselaer Hall 3M222

 3. Economic insecurity and education policy

 Faber, Jacob and Peter Rich (equal authors).
 2018.
 “Financially Overextended: College Attendance as a Contributor to Foreclosures During the Great Recession.”
 Demography (October).
-Available online 8/7/18 at Demography
+Link to Demography

 Besbris, Max, Jacob Faber, Peter Rich, and Patrick Sharkey (equal authors).
 2018.
 “The Geography of Stigma: Experimental Methods to Identify the Penalty of Place” in Audit Studies: Behind the Scenes with Theory, Method and Nuance, ed.
 Michael Gaddis.
 New York, NY: Springer (ISBN #978-3319711522).
 Link to Springer